drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64.<br>
 Core documentation can be found on [docs.libretro.com](https://docs.libretro.com/library/geolith/).<br>
-Core require BIOS files (aes.zip and neogeo.zip) to work.<br>
+Core requires BIOS files (aes.zip and neogeo.zip) to work.<br>
-This core can not run MAME ROM sets.
+This core cannot run MAME ROM sets.
 It uses ROM files with the extension .NEO.<br>

 ## SNK Neo Geo CD / NeoGeo CD